shortpatti/aboutme/_docs/ux-writing-samples.md

 #### Mobile SDK - Photo and file sharing

-Mobile Messaging SDK v3.9 introduces a feature for agents within the app to share photos or files with the consumers.
+Mobile SDK v3.9 introduces a feature for agents within the app to share photos or files with the consumers.
 Agents can share a reference photo or photos of any product to visually guide consumers with product awareness, steps on how to use the product, or review comments of a product.
 Agents can also share files to provide consumers with information such as mortgage documents, product catalog, or transaction details as requested by consumers.
 Agents can even share photos or files in a resolved conversation to resume the conversation with the consumer.

 When the agent shares any supported file type, if the consumer isn't within the conversation view, they get a notification from the customer app only if the push notification is enabled.
 Otherwise, when the consumer returns, a thumbnail for the photo or file appears in the conversation window.